 - Jessica Carmona (1997)

 - D'Arcy Hlavin (2008)

-The women's program originally began in the late 1970s before being recognized as an OAC sport in 1985.
+The women's program originally began in 1976 before being recognized as an OAC sport in 1985.
 In the late '70s, the Yellow Jackets built a strong reputation by winning the AIAW (the late Association of Intercollegiate Athletics for Women) state title in 1979.

 The Developmental Goals of the Program

 The Baldwin Wallace University cross country program strives for excellence by stressing the development of each runner to his or her fullest potential.
 To achieve excellence, the BW cross country student-athlete is asked to be self-disciplined, unselfishly dedicated and to place the goals of the team ahead of personal recognition.

 While many valuable lessons can be learned on the cross country course and at practice, the ultimate goal is to help each student-athlete grow and graduate at the end of her stay at Baldwin Wallace University.